mbest1813/documentation/v2/clickstream/destinations/hubspot.md

 Create a HubSpot account via their [website](http://www.hubspot.com).

 After you go through the initial onboarding, click on your account tab on the top right of the window.
 Note that you might notice something called a `Hub ID` next to the account tab.
-That's the ID you'll need for the Astronomer integration.
+That's the ID you'll need for the MetaRouter integration.

 Now, go to `Settings` -> `Configuration`.